France & Italy with Scott & Joe

 Lake Life and Alpine Cheese

 We’ll then head into town for a walking tour of Annecy with Armelle, where the place really comes into focus.
 The canals, the narrow streets, the small details you might otherwise miss.
-Armelle has a way of bringing it all to life, sharing just enough history and local insight to make the town feel personal rather than picturesque.
+Armelle has a way of bringing it all to life, sharing just enough history and local insight to make the town personal rather than picturesque.

 Afterward, we make our way into the surrounding mountains for a visit to Fromagerie Paccard, a family-run cheese producer that offers a glimpse into the region’s agricultural traditions.